Manual Lymphatic Drainage (MLD) & Lymphatic Health

 Specialist support for post-op recovery, lymphoedema, lipoedema & more.

-If you're not sure where you fit, or whether MLD is right for you — don't worry.
-You're not expected to know exactly what you need.
+If you are not sure where you fit, or whether MLD is right for you, do not worry.
+You are not expected to know exactly what you need.

-Keep reading below for more information about how I can help — or feel free to get in touch if you'd like some guidance before booking.
+Keep reading for more information about how MLD and lymphatic-focused care may help — or get in touch if you would like some guidance before booking.

 Why Lymphatic Health Matters

 The lymphatic system plays a vital role in immune defence, fluid balance, and healing.
-When it’s under stress — whether from surgery, trauma, or chronic conditions — lymph fluid can build up, leading to swelling, discomfort, and delayed recovery.
+When it’s under stress — whether from surgery, trauma, or chronic conditions — lymph fluid can build up, which may contribute to swelling, discomfort, and slower recovery.

-Manual Lymphatic Drainage (MLD) is a gentle, specialised technique designed to stimulate the flow of lymphatic fluid, helping to:
+Manual Lymphatic Drainage (MLD) is a gentle, specialised technique designed to stimulate the flow of lymphatic fluid, which may help to:

 • Reduce swelling